Chart Color Schemes

 Dodges Ferry - Lewisham has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region.
-Notable projects include Sorell School Redevelopment, Tasman Highway Duplication Project, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
-The following details those most likely to be relevant.
+AreaSearch has identified two projects that could impact the local area.
+Key initiatives include Sorell School Redevelopment, Tasman Highway Duplication Project, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
+The following details projects likely to have significant relevance.

 Professional plan users can use the search below to filter and access additional projects.